FoxyGrandpa115/DiscordMusicBot/README.md

 A discord bot that can play music from youtube queries, under development.

+##current problems:
+need to refactor commands for discord.js version 14 update and later versions playback seems to end after 60 seconds (should be fixed soon), need playlist functionality

 ## Getting Started

 You could pretty much plug and play, but you will need to login to discord and make your own bot which will generate a token in the <YOUR TOKEN HERE>
 part of index.js

+once you have your token, open the directory of DiscordMusicBot in terminal, then type 'node .' and Enter.
+If the bot is online, it should be ready to be used.
 ### Prerequisites

 Requires:
 discord.js ^13.8.1
 "play-dl": ^1.9.5
 ### Installing

+### Troubleshooting
+use `npm i @discordjs/voice@latest` to update discordjs if bot stops after 60 seconds of playback.

 TBD